Last year nearly a million people in the UK were affected by work related mental health issues.

 When it comes to mental health at work, the key is understanding all aspects of a person’s mental make up: – from emotion, personality, and values, through to skills and cognitive ability.
 When we holistically understand all these things, we can start to appreciate the types of work that will actually satisfy individuals.

-Data shows that job satisfaction is a direct maker for mental well-being, and I think that all leaders, managers and employers have social responsibility to ensure all their people, from the boardroom to the basement, enjoy the work they do.
+Data shows that job satisfaction is a direct maker for mental well-being (4,5), and all leaders, managers and employers have a social responsibility to ensure all their people, from the boardroom to the basement, enjoy the work they do.

 Here’s how we are working towards this: